Identifying Socially Disruptive Policies: An illustration of the main identification problem

 \section{An illustration of the main identification problem}

-This section provides a simplified illustration of the main identification problem, deferring the general framework and results to Sections 3 and 4.
+In this section, we provide a simplified illustration of the main identification problem, deferring the formal framework and identification results to Sections 3-5.
 We focus on identifying the magnitude of connections destroyed by a change in policy.
-The problem similar in spirit to that of bounding the joint distribution of two random variables using their marginals originally considered by \cite{hoeffding1940masstabinvariante,frechet1951tableaux}.
+The identification problem is similar in spirit to that of bounding the joint distribution of two random variables using their marginals originally considered by \cite{hoeffding1940masstabinvariante,frechet1951tableaux}.
 However, our problem has a fundamentally different structure.
-We give an example where naively applying the bounds from this literature fails to identify any social disruption.
-Our methodology does. \looseness=-1
+We give an example where naively applying the bounds from this literature fails to identify any social disruption, but our methodology does. \looseness=-1